JasperHG90/sleepsimR-documentation/README.md

 All software developed in the course of this thesis has been assigned a Digital Object Identifier (DOI) and is stored on [Zenodo](https://zenodo.org/).
 This repository contains all documentation about the thesis.
 Its DOI is XXX.XXX.XXX and it is available through the URL \<URL-TO-ZENODO\>.
 Access to the research archive is open-source.

 A copy of this repository (and the other repositories mentioned in section 3) has been stored in the archives of Utrecht University.
 These data will be stored for a minimum duration of 10 years.
+As per the [Zenodo data retention policy](https://about.zenodo.org/policies/), the archive will be retained for the lifetime of the repository.
+This is currently the lifetime of the host laboratory CERN, which currently has an experimental programme defined for the next 20 years at least.

 ## References